cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ## Activation
 ### Getting trial license

 You will need a trial activation key to be able to convert your CentOS server to CloudLinux.
-The trial subscription will work for 30 days.
+The trial license subscription will work for 30 days.

 If you have any issues getting activation key or if you have any questions regarding using your trial subscription – contact [sales@cloudlinux.com](mailto:sales@cloudlinux.com) and we will help.